Atopsxv/Learn-Tech/README.md

 - [Legendary Launcher]() aka debloated Epic Games but requires commands with cmd to use it.

 - Best browser right now in my opinion is [Thorium]() because of how well its made & it has great compatibility support.
-Its also ChrisTitusTech approved. [video](https://youtu.be/naDYUVFs1-8?si=gVps1EWe8VKC8CYj) of him explaining it.